 This phase shift may be digitally controlled (e.g., via a $^{25}$ microcontroller ( $\mu$ C) 3662 or via some other source of control) and can be adjusted from $-180^{\circ}$ to $+180^{\circ}$ with an arbitrary resolution.
 The resolution may depend, for example, upon the implementation of the PLLs.
 Depending upon the implementation of a PLL-based phase-shifting element, the phase shift it produces is typically controlled by the means of an analog current or voltage signal.
 It is the resolution with which this analog signal can be synthesized that ultimately determines the resolution with which phase shift can be controlled.
-Often, the analog converter (DAC).
-The DAC itself could be a part of the microcontroller, or can be a part of the PLL phase-shifting element.
+Often, the analog control signal is synthesized with a digital-to-analog converter (DAC).
+The DAC itself could be a part of the microcontroller, or can be a part of the design of the PLL phase-shifting element.

-In the former case, the microcontroller directly synthe-40 sizes the analog control signal, and in this case it is indeed the resolution of the microcontroller that determines the resolution with which phase shift can be controlled.
+In the former case, the microcontroller directly synthesizes the analog control signal, and in this case it is indeed the resolution of the microcontroller that determines the resolution with which phase shift can be controlled.

 In the latter case, however, the microcontroller can digitally control the DAC that is part of the PLL phase-shifting 45 element.
-In this case, it is the PLL implementation that determines the resolution with which one can control phase shift.
+In this case, it is the PLL implementation that determines the resolution with which one can control phase shift

-FIG. 36 is thus an example of a cascaded PWM waveform generator having phase-shifting elements implemented using phase-locked loop modules coupled to a waveform combiner.
+FIG. 36 is thus an example of a cascaded PWM waveform generator having phase-shifting elements implemented 50 using phase-locked loop modules coupled to a waveform combiner.
 In embodiments, the waveform combiner may be implemented using one or more logic gates such as a single AND gate.
-Such an approach allows the generation of a PWM waveform having a dynamically adjustable duty-55 cycle and phase $\varphi$ .
+Such an approach allows the generation of a PWM waveform having a dynamically adjustable dutycycle and phase cp.
 It should be noted that with a waveform combiner provided from a single logic gate, the angular pulse width w of the PWM waveform may be limited to a maximum of 180°.

-Considering circuit 3600 of FIG. 36, if the time delay element $\tau$ in the feedback path of PLL 3616 is zero and PLL 3616 (PLL1) is commanded to provide a phase shift of $\phi$ between its input and feedback signal, this causes output signal A (i.e. the output of PLL 3616) to be frequency-locked to the reference input REF and phase-shifted with respect to it by $\phi$ (assuming $\tau$ =0).
-In this example, a phase shift of $\phi$ between the reference signal REF and the output signal A implies that a rising edge of the output signal pulse lags the negative-to-positive transition in the reference signal by a phase of $\phi$ .
+Considering circuit 3600 of FIG. 36, if the time delay 60 element T in the feedback path of PLL 3616 is zero and PLL 3616 (PLL1) is commanded to provide a phase shift of between its input and feedback signal, this causes output signal A (i.e. the output of PLL 3616) to be frequency-locked to the reference input REF and phase-shifted with respect to 65 it by (assuming T=0).
+In this example, a phase shift of between the reference signal REF and the output signal A implies that a rising edge of the output signal pulse lags the negative-to-positive transition in the reference signal by a phase of 0.

 Similarly, suppose that PLL 3618 (PLL2) is commanded to provide a phase shift of w between its input and feedback signals.
-Since the output of PLL1 serves as the input of PLL2, signal B has a phase shift of w with respect to signal A and hence lags the reference signal REF by a phase shift of $\phi+w$ .
+Since the output of PLL1 serves as the input of PLL2, signal B has a phase shift of w with respect to signal A and hence lags the reference signal REF by a phase shift of +w.